sherifhazem/elite/README.md

 The ELITE backend provides the foundational services for managing elite offers and related business logic.
 This initial setup prepares the project with a clean structure, environment configuration, and basic health monitoring endpoint.

+## Fix: Company Registration Template Field
+- Replaced {{ form.name }} with {{ form.company_name }} in all company registration templates.
+- Updated templates to reference {{ form.phone_number }} so the phone field renders correctly.
+- Prevented UndefinedError on company creation.

 <<<<<<< HEAD
 <<<<<<< HEAD
 <<<<<<< HEAD